yibinlin/readings/content/posts/crypto_notes.md

 - MakerDAO: lending platform, pegged to US dollar.
 - Smart Contract for enforcible terms..
 - Current stage: open source code can be copied, getting competitors easy..
-- Not compliant with KYC and AML (Anti- Money Laundering).
+- Not compliant with KYC (Know Your Customer) and AML (Anti- Money Laundering).
 - Collaterol requirements for "virtual" stock trading not required (for now?)